mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Stun baton: A standard riot-control weapon, viewed as a tool and symbol of corporate-government oppressors but pragmatically useful to runners.
 It has ten charges and regains one charge per ten seconds when plugged in.
 Wireless: The stun baton recharges by induction, regaining one charge per full hour of wireless-enabled time.

 Telescoping staff: This is a metal and composite staff that can telescope down to a reasonable size, one that can be concealed about as easily as a stun baton or a sword.
 It can be extended and locked in place by whirling it at the correct speed and angle and twisting the grip, or via a wireless signal.
-Wireless: Readying the telescoping staff is a Free Action instead of a Minor Action.
+Wireless: Readying the telescoping staff is a Free Action instead of a Simple Action.

 ### Projectile Weapons